November 23, 2020

 That said, we are very excited to welcome our new Financial Wellness Coach, David Taylor, to the TaskHuman coaching team.
 David is ready to provide guidance to TaskHuman users on all things money and finances.

-Our new financial coach recently sat down with fellow provider, Jamie Carroll, for a video podcast interview on “TaskHuman Talks.”
+Our new financial coach recently sat down with fellow coach, Jamie Carroll, for a video podcast interview on “TaskHuman Talks.”

 Here are David’s core investing beliefs: